abaitken/arduino-led-controller/README.md

 ### Animation

-An animation is the way in which
+An animation is the way in which the pattern is applied to the LED strip

+### Timing

+The delay in between each step of the animation

 ## Before Building